nextauthjs/next-auth/www/docs/configuration/databases.md

 :::warning
 **The `synchronize` option should not be used against production databases.**

-It is useful to create the tables you need in the database when setting one up for the first time, but it should not be enabled against production databases as it may result in data loss if there is a difference between the schema on in the database and the schema that NextAuth.js is expecting.
+It is useful to create the tables you need when setting up a database for the first time, but it should not be enabled against production databases as it may result in data loss if there is a difference between the schema that found in the database and the schema that the version of NextAuth.js being used is expecting.
 :::

 ---